 Gray Mouse Lemur Facts

 - This distinctive creation of Nature and evolution most often goes by the descriptive common name of the Gray Mouse Lemur.
-Yet it also has a few other general titles, as well.
-These includes the very similar term of lesser mouse lemur, among others.
+Yet the animal also has a few other general titles, as well.
+These includes the very similar term of lesser mouse lemur, among several others.

 - Within the scientific community, however, it’s perhaps much better known by its technical appellation.
-Like most such, though, that’s somewhat hard for the layperson to pronounce.
-That’s because it holds the formal moniker Microcebus murinus.
+Like most such titles, though, that’s somewhat hard for the layperson to pronounce.
+That’s because this mammal holds the formal moniker Microcebus murinus.

 - The animal received that name due to the efforts of John Frederick Miller.
 Though not a scientist, the British illustrator nevertheless achieved credited for the first recognition of it as a separate and distinct species.
-That noteworthy event occurred in 1777.
+That scientifically noteworthy event occurred in the year 1777.

-- The Gray Mouse Lemur inhabits a limited range, and its population numbers appear to be diminishing, albeit slowly.
+- The intriguing Gray Mouse Lemur inhabits a limited range, and quite sadly, its population numbers appear to be diminishing, albeit slowly.
 Despite that, the IUCN currently lists it as Least Concern on its Red List.
-That official status may change in the near future, though.
+That official status might change in the very near future, though.

-- The species face multiple threats to its continued existence in the wild.
+- The species presently face multiple threats to its continued existence in the wild.
 At present, its most immediate threat comes from habitat loss due to human activities.
-Yet it also now faces the same looming threat of ongoing climate change as all species do.
+Yet the natural marvel also now faces the same looming threat of ongoing climate change as all species do.

 Gray Mouse Lemur Physical Description

-The magnificent Gray Mouse Lemur truly earns the level of appreciation it receives from those fortunate enough to encounter it.
-It does so, though, due to a unique combination of factors.
+The magnificent Gray Mouse Lemur truly earns the level of appreciation it receives from those individuals fortunate enough to encounter it.
+The creature does so, though, due to a unique combination of factors.
 Intriguingly, each of those features pertain to its physical characteristics.

 Most lemurs display no noticeable amount of gender-based physical differences.
-This species, however, does so.
-Yet it also manages to do it due to a combination of two traits.
+This remarkable species, however, does so.
+Yet it also manages to do it due to a combination of two very specific traits.
 This results in a truly intriguing display of the physiological trait of sexual dimorphism.

 Incredibly, the female of the species develops a slightly larger head than that of her male counterpart.
-This part of their body tends to be both higher and wider than that of males.
-These additionally typically attain a marginally greater average weight than males.
+This part of their body tends to develop as both higher and wider than that of the males.
+These additionally typically attain a marginally greater average weight than that sex.

-Given these remarkably tiny measurements, it qualifies as one of the smallest of all known primates in the world.
+Given these remarkably tiny measurements, the wonder easily qualifies as one of the smallest of all known primates in the world.
 Yet, it’s simultaneously the largest of all presently identified species of mouse lemur.
-As stated previously, it holds a unique status in the animal world.
+As stated previously, it therefore holds a unique status in the animal world.

 In all other respects, though, males and females alike display the same general appearance.
-The fur on the upper back shows a brownish-gray shade, with some reddish hues.
-The sides show beige or light gray, and the rest of the body manifests a dull white color.
+The fur on the upper back typically shows a light brownish-gray shade, with some reddish hues present.
+The sides, however, show beige or light gray, while the rest of the body manifests a dull white color.

 - Kingdom: Animalia